 All four categories are equally important for society to function well.
 Everyone is required and has a role to play.
 People having responsibilities based on their mental composition is directly proportional to the success of any organization or society.

-Shri Krishna says to Arjuna that despite him being the creator of this entire variety of beings, his true nature is not the creator or the doer.
+Shri Krishna says that although he is the creator of this entire variety of beings, his true nature is not the creator or the doer.
 His true nature is pure consciousness which is the changeless substratum for creation.

 Chapter 4, Verse 14